jamochl/arch-bootstrap/README.md

 ```

 These are all functions which perform system agnostic setup.
 Each function
-has a post hook to a distro::{{ function\_name }} variant, which is
+has a post hook that allows for distribution specific setup in each stage.
-implemented via a distribution specific bash library.
+Functions are implemented via distro::{{ function\_name }} variant, in a
+bash library such as ubuntu.sh or arch.sh

 The bootstrap is kicked off by passing a distribution specific bash
 library, (eg. library/ubuntu.sh) to the common::run\_bootstrap function.